kyoung/trek/PMO.md

   - [x] Healing from medics
   - [x] Heal crews in sickbay
   - [ ] Repair teams should be able to fix bridge damage
+  - [ ] Engineering teams should limit/prevent overdrive damage
+  - [ ] Science teams should ...
   - [ ] Game over if crew is dead
 - [ ] Viewscreen selection needs something other than the seperate "viewscreen" page... either a mobile-friendly selector, or a flyout menu off of the main viewer